 As usual with natural cures, research into magnesium is slim.
 But early studies do indicate that magnesium may be effective at treating anxiety.
 A study in France of 264 patients with generalized anxiety disorder found that a statistically significant number of men and women reported improvements on a magnesium regimen.

 Another study found that magnesium may have a positive effect on depression as well.
 Both depression and anxiety are often linked, because both result in fatigue and disaster thinking.

 Magnesium is unlikely to cure anxiety in everyone.
 Instead, the most likely reason that magnesium is so effective is because many people are experiencing the more pronounced anxiety symptoms as a result of their magnesium deficiency.
 By taking magnesium supplements, these individuals are no longer deficient, and any effects magnesium may have had on their health become less problematic.

 Also, there is a significant connection between how the body feels and how the mind feels.
-When you take magnesium while you're not getting enough, your body is likely to feel better because every component of the 300+ processes is running correctly.
+When you take magnesium while you're not getting enough, your body is likely to feel better as it helps improve bodily functions.
 That, in turn, will make your entire body feel healthier and more relaxed, which will improve your battle with anxiety.

 Vitamin Supplements for Anxiety

 What makes supplements an interesting choice for anxiety is that some people benefit more than other simply due to their diet.
 Dietary changes may be enough to reduce any deficiencies, while some people may choose to take a supplement in order to ensure they get enough of the vitamins no matter what they eat.

 Whether you choose to take magnesium supplements or you decide that instead you would prefer to simply add more magnesium providing products to your diet, magnesium is not likely to be a cure for anxiety in itself unless you were severely deficient.
 Instead, magnesium is simply a start, to ensure that any deficiency you may have had affects your anxiety less.